Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Introduction

-First, in Section~\ref{sec:functionals-revisited} we derive explicit formulas for the first variation of the $L^2$ norms of the various components of the torsion of a $\G$-structure, giving (to leading order) a geometric interpretation of these six second order differential invariants.
+First, in Section~\ref{sec:functionals-revisited} we derive explicit formulas for the first variation of the $L^2$ norms of the various components of the torsion of a $\G$-structure, giving (to leading order) a geometric interpretation of these six second-order differential invariants.
 See Corollary~\ref{cor:evolution-torsion-quantities-4} and Corollary~\ref{cor:evolution-torsion-functionals} for precise statements.

 Next, in Section~\ref{sec:curvature-decomp}, we establish a $\G$-analogue of the classical block decomposition of the Riemann curvature operator on oriented $4$-dimensional Riemannian manifolds.
 In particular, our analysis provides a geometric interpretation for two classes of ``generalized Einstein'' $\G$-structures in the sense of Cleyton--Ivanov~\cite[Equation (4.23)]{CI}.
 (See Corollary~\ref{cor:main-curv-decomp} and Remark~\ref{rmk:CI-Einstein}.)